 (Adds portfolio manager comment, updates prices to close)

-* Eight of TSX's 10 main sector groups move higher
+* Eight of the TSX's 10 main groups finish in the red

 TORONTO, July 24 (Reuters) - Canada's main stock index fell on Monday, as gold miners broadly weighed and Barrick Gold Corp lost nearly 5 percent after a company it majority owns, Acacia Mining, was hit with a bill for $190 billion in unpaid taxes in Tanzania.

 Railway stocks, big banks and pipeline and other energy stocks also put pressure on the index, which unlike most major global stock indices is trading lower than where it ended 2016.